vlaunyc/js-advanced-scope-closures-readme/README.md

 // Execute createItem and assign the returned class to equal Item.
 // We only need to call createItem() one time in our codebase.

-let tennisShoe = new Item(3, 3)
+let tennisShoe = new Item('tennis shoe', 15)
-// {id: 1, length: 3, manufacturePrice: 3}
+// {id: 1, name: 'tennis shoe', manufacturePrice: 15}

-let diningItem = new Item(4, 3)
+let tshirt = new Item('t shirt', 8)
-// {id: 2, length: 4, manufacturePrice: 3}
+// {id: 2, name: 't shirt', manufacturePrice: 8}

 ```

 The above code may look complicated, but our only change is to wrap the code in a function called `createItem`.
 The `createItem` function encapsulates all of the code declared inside of it.
 This prevents the `ItemId` variable from being accessible outside of the `createItem` function.
-It also privatizes the Item class, so we make sure that we return that class from our `createItem` function.
-Now when we execute the `createItem`, we assign the return value of the class to equal a constant called `Item`.
+It also privatizes the `Item` class, so we make sure that we return that class from our `createItem` function.
+Now when we execute the `createItem` function, we assign the return value of the class to equal a constant called `Item`.
 So `Item` now points to our class, and we can call `new Item` to construct a new instance of this class.
 Our use of closures comes into play every time we call `new Item()`.
 When we construct a new instance, the constructor method references and modifies the `ItemId` variable.
 Our constructor method can do so because when it's class was declared `ItemId` was accessible, and the class holds onto the variables in scope when it was declared.
 So using closures allows to construct a class that has access to variables that are only available to functions that referenced the variable when the functions were declared.
-Thus it allows us to better create the scope that we want for ItemId.
+Thus it allows us to better create the scope that we want for `ItemId`.

 ### Summary